martinrotter/rssguard/docs/source/features/cli.md

 rssguard.exe "https://archlinux.org/feeds/news"
 ```

-In order to easily add the feed directly from your web browser of choice, without copying and pasting the URL manually, you have to open RSS Guard with feed URL passed as an argument.
-There are [browser extensions](https://addons.mozilla.org/en-US/firefox/addon/open-with/) which will allow you to do it.
+To add a feed directly from your web browser of choice without copying and pasting the URL manually, you have to open RSS Guard with the feed URL passed as an argument.
+There are [browser extensions](https://addons.mozilla.org/en-US/firefox/addon/open-with/) that allow you to do this.